 - sea salt, to add to the pasta water for cooking

-Step 2: add the chopped or crushed garlic.
-Cook for one minute, until fragrant.
+- Add the chopped or crushed garlic.
+Cook for one minute until fragrant.

 This basic tomato sauce in a bowl of fusilli (aka “normal pasta”) is my children’s favourite go-to comfort food.
 Sometimes I jazz it up with a sprinkling of dried oregano added along with the garlic, or I use regular olive oil at the end and add a generous handful or two of torn basil leaves.
 Sometimes I add capers, anchovies and kalamata olives to make spaghetti puttanesca.